orrenravid1/pyeasynmodl/README.md

 # pyeasynmodl
-Building on top of pynmodlt and previous pynmodl to create a comprehensive workflow for reading and writing nmodl files easily.
+Building on top of pynmodlt and previous pynmodl to create a comprehensive workflow for reading and writing NMODL files easily in Python for use in NEURON.